-You came to Princeton not just because you're smart but also because you strive to be the best you can be and learn as much as you can.
-And let's face it, Princeton courses are rigorous, and it’s normal to find them difficult.
-Fortunately, there are many resources available at Princeton to help you master material and develop your skills, just as professional athletes work with coaches and trainers and performers benefit from directors.
-However, it’s up to you to take advantage of them without waiting until you feel behind.
+You came to Princeton because you're smart, and you strive to be the best you can be and learn as much as you can.
+But let's face it, Princeton courses are rigorous, and it’s normal to find them difficult.
+Fortunately, there are many resources available at Princeton to help you master material and develop your skills, just as professional athletes and performers work with coaches and trainers.
+However, it’s up to you to take advantage of them without waiting until you feel behind!

-Dean Stirk and Dr. Lazen can also match you up with peer tutors in particular subjects, and they are also a source of many helpful tips and insights themselves.
+Dean Stirk and Dr. Lazen can also match you up with peer tutors in subjects not covered by the McGraw Center, and they are a source of many helpful tips and insights themselves.